Jenkins-Serrin type results for the Jang equation: Stability of solutions of the Plateau problem

 \section{Stability of solutions of the Plateau problem}

-The following definition of stability for MOTSs spanning a non-empty boundary is the natural analogue of the notion of stability for closed MOTSs that has been introduced and studied systematically in \cite{Andersson-Mars-Simon:2008}.
+The notion of stability for MOTSs with boundary in the definition below is natural in view of the notion of stability for closed MOTSs that has been introduced and studied systematically in \cite{Andersson-Mars-Simon:2008}.

 \begin{definition} [Cf. {\cite[Section 2]{Galloway-OMurchadha:2008}}] Let $(M, g, k)$ be an initial data set and consider a two-sided hypersurface $\Sigma \subset M$ with boundary $\partial \Sigma = \Gamma$ and with a designated ``outward" unit normal vector field $\nu$.
 Assume that $\Sigma$ is a MOTS.
 Then $\Sigma$ is said to be {\it stable in the sense of MOTSs} if there exists a smooth function $f$ that is positive in the interior of $\Sigma$, vanishes on the boundary $\Gamma$, and is such that $L_\Sigma f \geq 0$.
 Here,